-My research program focuses on understanding the etiology of suicide and identifying variables and interventions that can lead to positive outcomes for those at risk, with current research projects focused on understanding how psychological pain and sleep disorders impact suicide risk, identifying predictors of posttraumatic growth in suicide loss and suicide attempt survivors, and improving outcomes of gatekeeper training via the incorporation of behavioral rehearsal strategies and refresher trainings.
+Dr. Drapeau’s research program focuses on understanding the etiology of suicide and identifying variables and interventions that can lead to positive outcomes for those at risk.
+Current research projects are focused on understanding how psychological pain and sleep disorders impact suicide risk, identifying predictors of posttraumatic growth in suicide loss and suicide attempt survivors, and improving outcomes of gatekeeper training via the incorporation of behavioral rehearsal strategies and refresher trainings.

 Click here to learn about the BattleAdversity lab at Valparaiso University.

 Interests include assessment, behavioral sleep medicine, biological psychology (teaching), parent management training, and suicide risk assessment.

 - American Association of Suicidology

 - National Association of School Psychologists